AndersMunch/wxWize/README.rst

 ``wize.MenuItem`` and ``wize.Menu`` objects as desired.

 ``wize.MenuCheck`` and ``wize.MenuRadio`` are shortcuts for
-``wize.MenuItem`` with parameters to create a menu item with a checkbox, with a radio button.
+``wize.MenuItem`` with parameters to create a menu item with a checkbox or a radio button.

-Also there's ``wize.MenuSeparator`` which adds a separate line between menu items.
+Also there's ``wize.MenuSeparator`` which adds a separator line between menu items.

 Specific features